 Look closely at a map of Vienna and a thick ribbon of the indomitable Danube seems to split off for a while before curving back down to rejoin the main river.

-That meandering semicircle is actually the Alte Donau: a long and large 1.6km2 recreational lake entirely unconnected to the Danube.
+That meandering semicircle is actually the Alte Donau: a long and large 1.6km2 recreational lake entirely separate from the Danube.

 Public bathing jetties, lidos, meadows, water sport venues, restaurants, and lakeside paths line the banks, as do (inevitably) a fair few private residences with aggressively tall hedges and fences.